eliainnocenti/Rust-Walkthrough/Modules/06-Collections/README.md

 }
 ```

+You can find the code for this section in the [workspace directory](workspace/vectors.rs).

 ## Strings

 Strings are implemented as a collection of bytes plus some methods to provide useful functionality when those bytes are interpreted as text.